-Like everywhere else in life, keeping your bar organized is a very important part of running a successful bar or nightclub.
-No good can come from having a cluttered and unorganized bar that both appears and functions like it’s in a state of disarray, and that will quickly translate into a loss of sales if left untreated for a substantial period of time.
+Like everywhere else in life, keeping your bar organized is a very important part of running a successful nightclub.
+No good can come from having a cluttered and unorganized bar that both appears and functions like it’s in a state of disarray.
+Overall, it will quickly translate into a loss of sales if left untreated for a substantial period of time.
 Fortunately, keeping your bar organized isn’t really that difficult if you apply yourself; but finding motivation can be another thing all together.
 Here are four reasons why bar organization matters and how it can actually increase your drink sales if you do it properly.

 Point blank, a messy work environment promotes messy work.
 There is nothing that drives down sales more than an unappealing environment because your customers will simply go somewhere else.
 Though disorganized bottles that look strewn about may not drive away customers alone, your bartenders will be more inclined to leave empty bottle and full trash bags lying around if the rest of the bar looks terrible.
 High expectations breeds high quality work, and that’s exactly what it takes to get ahead in the nightlife industry.
 Also, you need to be mindful of which bar supplies you need to buy in bulk.
 Saving money is one thing, but having a cluttered area is not worth it.